ErpNetDocs/webclient/inventory-control/index.md

 # Inventory Control

 Inventory Control is a warehouse management application designed to speed up and simplify basic operations with warehouse orders.
+It's perfectly suitable for shops and smaller stores.

 It follows a similar logic to the **BarCodeCommand** pannel from within the **Desktop Client**, and allows workers to complete their tasks quickly, without going through the more complex procedures of the WMS module.